xonsh/xonsh/docs/envvars.rst

       - An error threshold.
 If the Levenshtein distance between the entered command and a valid command is less than this value, the valid command will be offered as a suggestion.
+    * - TERM
+      - No default
+      - TERM is sometimes set by the terminal emulator.
+This is used (when valid) to determine whether or not to set the title.
+Users shouldn't need to set this themselves.
     * - TITLE
       - xonsh.environ.DEFAULT_TITLE
       - The title text for the window in which xonsh is running.
 Formatted in the same